jonascarpay/apecs/examples/Shmup.md

 instance Component Velocity where type Storage Velocity = Map Velocity
 ```

-Position and Velocity are straightforward; they define an entity’s
-position and velocity.
-The following two components are unit types,
+The following two components are unit types, i.e. they only have a
-i.e. they only have a single inhabitant.
-Unit types are common in
+single inhabitant.
+Unit types are common in apecs, as they can be used
-apecs, as they can be used to tag an entity.
+to tag an entity.

 ```haskell
 data Target = Target deriving Show